 Parmesan: recognize the true wheel matured

-You can easly recognize a true parmesan – Parmigiano Reggiano becouse you will find a stencilling band, placed entirly around the wheel, wich has pre-punched dots bearing the inscription:
+You can easily recognize a true parmesan – Parmigiano Reggiano because you will find a stenciling band, placed entirely around the wheel, which has pre-punched dots bearing the inscription

 - PARMIGIANO-REGGIANO wording

 If you have any doubts please consider that you can check the number of identification of dairy or the wheel code directly on the Consortium website.

 Parmesan has been guaranteed for over seventy years by the Consortium Parmigiano Reggiano who is hardly working to offer transparency, controlled quality, an educational campaign to consumer, stores, and chefs.

 Based on the maturing, the package will bear one of the three colored labels: lobster (over 18 months), silver (over 22 months), and gold (over 30 months)

 |The red-colored stamp characterizes Parmigiano Reggiano with over 18 months of seasoning.
 It has a pronounced lactic base, with vegetal notes such as grass, flowers and fruit, which make it ideal for snacks and aperitifs.|